jmtayloruk/jmtayloruk.github.io/joining.md

 Both projects will involve close collaboration with an industrial partner (leading UK microscopy companies) as well as biomedical research collaborators seeking to use our techniques to further their own research studies.
 You will experience broad interdisciplinary training, becoming an expert in optical microscopy, instrumentation technology development, and also develop a working understanding of the biomedical research applications that are driving our work.
-During the PhD you will be embedded in the Imaging Concepts Group (ICG) at the University of Glasgow, comprised of four academics and 15-20 postdocs, research fellows and PhD students all working on related aspects of optical imaging, with a strong focus on biomedical applications including cardiovascular and ocular biomedicine.
+During the PhD you will be embedded in the Imaging Concepts Group (ICG) at the University of Glasgow, a research group in which individuals from a diverse range of backgrounds are all supported to thrive.
+Our group consists of four academics and 15-20 postdocs, research fellows and PhD students all working on related aspects of optical imaging, with a strong focus on biomedical applications including cardiovascular and ocular biomedicine.

 ## Prospective PhD students